 You'll be notified of the results of your reconsideration three to four months after submitting the request.
 Approximately 13% of South Carolina's disability applicants have their claims approved at this level.

-If, upon reconsideration, you are again denied disability benefits, the next step is to request a hearing in front of an administrative law judge (ALJ).
+If, after reconsideration, you're again denied disability benefits, the next step is to request a hearing in front of an administrative law judge (ALJ).
 You can do this by filing a form called "Request for Hearing by Administrative Law Judge."

 Your disability hearing will take place at a hearing office in or near South Carolina.
 At your hearing, you'll be able to speak directly to the administrative law judge who will be deciding whether or not to approve your disability benefits claim.
 The ALJ will have reviewed your file and may ask you questions about your situation.
 Sometimes a doctor or an employment expert will call in by phone to give an opinion.